 HARD TO BEAT:ExpressVPN is fast and secure.
 Has a vast global network of servers which makes this a great all-purpose VPN with unlimited data (no download caps) as standard.
 Great privacy features and keeps no connectivity logs of any kind.
 30-day money-back guarantee.

 Supported platforms are Windows, Mac OS, Linux, Android, and iOS.

 Read our full review of Express VPN here.

-SaferVPN uses the OpenVPN protocol by default as well as L2TP and PPTP as alternative options.
-All servers use 2048-bit encryption.
+SaferVPN uses the OpenVPN protocol by default as well and supports L2TP and PPTP as alternative options.
+All servers use 256-bit encryption.
 It doesn’t retain user browsing logs, but does record things like the time of connection, your IP address as well as the IP address of the server that you eventually connect with.
 There’s a VPN kill switch included if the connection drops unexpectedly.

-Supported platforms are Windows, Mac OS, Android, iOS, and a browser plugin for Chrome.
+Supported major platforms are Windows, Mac OS, Android, iOS, and a browser plugin for Chrome.

 - Doesn’t log user identifiable logs

 - Operates over 1,000 servers in 50 countries